Stock Markets Mixed As Traders Eye High Interest Rates For Longer - UrduPoint

 Stock Markets Mixed As Traders Eye High Interest Rates For Longer

-European and Asian stock markets diverged Friday with traders contemplating further hikes to interest rates as inflation stays high despite a recent cooling of consumer-price rises
+Global stock markets diverged Friday as investors contemplated central bank signals that interest rates will remain high to combat stubborn inflation

-London, (UrduPoint / UrduPoint / Pakistan Point News - 22th Sep, 2023 ) :European and Asian stock markets diverged Friday with traders contemplating further hikes to interest rates as inflation stays high despite a recent cooling of consumer-price rises.
+London, (UrduPoint / UrduPoint / Pakistan Point News - 22th Sep, 2023 ) :Global stock markets diverged Friday as investors contemplated central bank signals that interest rates will remain high to combat stubborn inflation.

-The week witnessed a mixture of rate decisions from central banks, notably a pause from the US Federal Reserve, which were accompanied by warnings that borrowing costs would stay elevated for some time.
+Wall Street edged higher following Thursday's tumble over fears of a US government shutdown and the Federal Reserve's warning that borrowing costs would stay elevated for some time even as it paused its hike cycle.

-"Stocks are ending the week under pressure as bond yields lurch to fresh cycle-highs following the Fed's hawkishness and a raft of central bank announcements that cement the view that -- in most cases -- rates are going to stay higher for longer," noted Neil Wilson, chief market analyst at Finalto.
+The broad-based S&P 500 gained at the open, as did the tech-rich Nasdaq Composite Index, while the Dow Jones Industrial Average made gains by late morning trading after opening lower.

+Briefing.com analyst Patrick O'Hare said some indices were up as investors snatched cheaper stocks but warned that it was unlikely to prevent a "losing week" for Wall Street.

+"The specter of higher rates has cast concerns about a slowdown in borrowing, a slowdown in consumer spending, a slowdown in earnings growth," O'Hare wrote.

-A number of Fed policymakers have said they were confident the United States can avoid a recession even as they push rates to two-decade highs.
+A number of Fed policymakers have said they are confident the United States can avoid a recession even as they push rates to two-decade highs.

-The Bank of England on Thursday decided against hiking its interest rate for a 15th time in a row, leaving it at 5.25 percent, the highest level since 2008.
+The Bank of England (BoE) on Thursday also decided against hiking its interest rate for a 15th time in a row, leaving it at 5.25 percent, the highest level since 2008.

-London's stock market rose Friday approaching the half-way stage while major eurozone indices declined.
+London's stock market rose Friday but the British pound dipped against the Dollar.

+"Whatever the Brits will import from now will cost them more than during the last months, when the pound was appreciating," Ozkardeskaya said, adding that another rate hike is likely on the horizon.

 UK data revealed retail sales had rebounded in August, offsetting news that contraction in the country's private sector had picked up speed this month.